PerrettJ4/1st-repository/readme.md

-# learning how to use git in VScode
 # Precourse Personal Repo

 I chose this tribute because I thought ducks are awesome.
 They have really cool swimming techniques and seem very chill 1005% of the time.
 As the **ex-primeduckster** Lezley Ducksworth one said: